vapoursynth/vapoursynth/doc/gpufilters.rst

 than a silent transfer.
 Where several clips contribute planes they must share one residency, as everywhere else; mixing is likewise an error.

+**GPU filters require a constant format and constant dimensions.** A kernel is compiled from the clip's format and its frames are allocated at the clip's dimensions, so a variable clip has nothing to build from and is refused at creation with a message naming the remedy — pass it through std.GPUDownload_ and process it on the CPU, which handles variable clips as it always has.
+This applies to resize as well: the scalar resizers turn varying input into constant output, but on a resident clip that conversion is not available.

+For the same reason a decline is an **error, not a fallback**.
+The resize filters implement a large but not complete part of what their scalar path does, and where they fall short — *cpu_type*, error diffusion dither, integer samples wider than 16 bits, colour families outside Gray/YUV/RGB, and individual kernels, matrices, transfers and primaries — a GPU clip gets ``Resize: <reason>, which the GPU path does not implement; insert GPUDownload to resize on the CPU``.
+Downloading silently would turn one resident clip into two transfers per frame, discoverable only by reading a log line; making it say so costs one explicit GPUDownload and puts it where the script author wants it.
+A CPU clip never reaches any of this and is unaffected.

 One deliberate difference from the scalar path is worth knowing about. std.MaskedMerge_ and std.PreMultiply_ have to resample a grayscale mask or alpha to chroma resolution when the clip has subsampled chroma, shifted to the